DJJo14/kodi2home/README.md

 ## Known issue
 For some reason Home Assistant disconnects when you fire to may, automations at ones. and it response to that with a disconnect, i do not know a better way to then to just reconnect.

+# example
+In webos_example_automation.yaml there is a example of the automations that switches the remote between kodi(at the HDMI) and the webos apps.
+This way you can control the tv with one remote.
+For example a Measy GP811 or a RII usb wireless keyboard.
+In webos_example_keymap.xml is the kodi keymap to use with that.

 Tip's, commands or spelling error's, just submit an issue